-We love hearing your stories, and think anyone who is willing to tell their story in a public forum is so brave, and you can never know how many people they might touch or help by sharing their experience.
+We love hearing your stories, and think anyone who is willing to tell their story in a public forum is so brave, and you can never know how many people they might touch or help by sharing their experience like to check for lumps.
 Toni is one of these women, and each and every one of us needs to read her story.
-She was lucky enough to have the assistance of one of our favourite surgeons, Dr Mark Hanikeri from Subiaco in WA which just reinforces why your plastic surgery experience is so often shaped by the surgeon you choose.
+She was lucky enough to have the assistance of one of our favourite WA surgeons, Dr Mark Hanikeri from Subiaco in WA which just reinforces why your plastic surgery experience is so often shaped by the surgeon you choose.
 Usually, we write an article around what someone tells us over the phone or emails us, but Toni has written her story in such a way that we wanted to leave it just as it is, in her words.
 Thanks for your bravery Toni, and we are so glad you are able to share your story with us.

 So, initially I had a small lump in my armpit.
 I had been quite unwell with various colds and things that I couldn’t shake, and I thought it was perhaps it was a by-product of that.
 One day I had a doctor’s appointment booked for my son who no longer needed it; so I thought I would go and get the lump checked.
 The GP sent me for a mammogram and ultrasound.
 The technician didn’t pick anything up in the ultrasound but decided to biopsy the lump.
 I also had the mammogram.
 All these results came back clear.